nanozuki/tabby.nvim/README.md

 ### Presets

 If you want to quick start?
 That's fine, you can [Use Preset Configs](#Use-Presets).
+And you can use [lualine's theme](https://github.com/nvim-lualine/lualine.nvim#setting-a-theme) in presets.

 ### Key mapping example